- MFA + Arabic (Gulf) embassy legalisation handled in-house

 Why NYC Legal & Notary for Marriage Certificate → Arabic (Gulf)

 NYC Legal & Notary Services Co., Ltd. is a registered Thai law firm, and the Arabic (Gulf) desk sits inside the translation-and-legalisation division.
-We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.
+Everything the file needs sits under one roof: six Notarial Services Attorneys, 200+ certified translators across 205 languages, and a daily run to Chaeng Watthana.

 For the Arabic (Gulf) pair your file is handled by MFA-accepted translator on our in-house panel who is screened on three criteria: native or near-native Arabic (Gulf) command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
 Every translator signs an NDA covering attorney-client privilege.